GeoSensorWebLab/node-dataservice/README.markdown

 A Node Command Line Interface to the RPI Data Service.

+**Please Note:** As of 2020, the RPI Data Service is no longer online.
+We recommend using OGC SensorThings API instead.
+This code is provided online as a reference to a now deprecated system.

 ## Setup

 Install Node.js.
 From the command line, use `npm` to install the prerequisites for the `node-dataservice` tool.